sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [MOOC.fi](http://mooc.fi/english.html) : Free online courses from the University of Helsinki
 - [NPTEL](http://nptel.ac.in) : Free online courses by IIT with certificates
 - [prakhar1989/awesome-CS-courses](https://github.com/prakhar1989/awesome-courses/blob/master/README.md) : List containing large amount of CS courses
+- [Udacity](https://www.udacity.com/) : a website that has the latest digital skills, within reach.
+Some course are free others are paid.
+A person can apply for Scholarships and be granted.
+- [LearnPub](https://leanpub.com/) : a website that combines between Mooc, Courses, Books, and many things.

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>